 Factors the determine quality score

-There are three main factors that determine your Google AdWords quality score: expected click-through rates, ad relevance and landing page experience.
+There are three main factors that determine your Google Ads quality score: expected click-through rates, ad relevance and landing page experience.

 Ad relevance refers to how closely your ad matches the intent behind a user’s search.
 Your keywords also come into play here.
 Running an ad with copy that uses the keyword related to a user’s search intentions makes it safe to assume you’ll gain a higher quality score.